 - Contact hours

-- Variable but students have regular contact with their project supervisor
+- variable but students have regular contact with project supervisors

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.